equitypay/eqpay/README.md

 Alternative Wallets
 -------------------

-EqPay Core uses a full node model, and thus requires downloading the entire blockchain.
+EquityPay Core uses a full node model, and thus requires downloading the entire blockchain.
 If you do not need the entire blockchain, and do not intend on developing smart contracts, it may be more ideal to use an alternative wallet such as one of our light wallets that can be synchronized in a matter of seconds.

 ### EqPay Web Wallet